-Notes to the Consolidated Financial Statements For the Period June 25, 2019 to December 31, 2019 (Expressed in United States Dollars, unless otherwise indicated)
+Notes to the Consolidated Financial Statements For the Year Ended December 31, 2020

-11. Non-Recourse Debt
+12. Non-Recourse Debt

-As at December 31, 2019

-Loan from MCC Ramu NiCo Limited - current Loan from MCC Ramu NiCo Limited - non-current \$ 17,212,094 106,530,663

-\$ 123,742,757

-Balance consists of: As at December 31, 2019

-lon- recourse operating debt - current lon- recourse construction debt - current lon- recourse operating debt - non-current lon- recourse construction debt - non-current \$ 17,212,094 - 28,874,526 77,656,137
+As at December 31 2020 As at , December 31, 2019 Loan from MCC Ramu NiCo Limited - current Loan from MCC Ramu NiCo Limited - non-current \$ 15,415,419 91,638,008 \$ 17,212,094 106,530,663 \$ 107,053,427 \$ 123,742,757 Balance consists of: As at December 31 2020 As at , December 31, 2019 Non- recourse operating debt - current Non- recourse operating debt - non-current Non- recourse construction debt - non-current \$ 15,415,419 9,968,481 81,669,527 \$ 17,212,094 28,874,526 77,656,137 \$ 107,053,427 \$ 123,742,757

-\$ 123,742,757

 Non-recourse debt relates to the Company's interest, held in the wholly owned subsidiary Ramu Nickel Limited, in the Ramu Nickel mine and owing to MCC Ramu NiCo Limited.
 As part of the Joint Venture Agreement with MCC Ramu NiCo Limited, MCC Ramu NiCo Limited was responsible for development and financing of the mine.
 These borrowings represent the Company's 8.56% share of principal repayments (capped to a specified development threshold of \$2.1 billion) and interest repayments made by MCC Ramu NiCo Limited to third party lenders on behalf of the Company, plus any accumulated interest charged by MCC Ramu Nico Limited.
-The borrowings are to be repaid out of the Company's share of the Ramu Nickel mine's operating surpluses (sales revenue less operating costs and ongoing capital expenditure).
+The borrowings are to be repaid out of the Company's share of the Ramu Nickel mine's operating surpluses (sales revenue less operating costs and ongoing capital expenditure requirements).

 Currently, 100% of the operating surpluses from the mine are first allocated to repay the non-recourse operating debt and related interest.
-Once the operating debt is repaid, the Company is entitled to its 8.56% share of 35% of the mine's operating surpluses, with the remaining 65% used to repay the non-recourse construction debt and related interest.
-Furthermore, once the Company's non-recourse construction debt is repaid, the Company's participatory share of the Ramu Nickel Mine will automatically increase from 8.56% to 11.3% and the Company will begin receiving 100% of its share of the mine's operating surpluses on a monthly basis.
-Also following repayment of the non-recourse construction debt, the Company will have the option to purchase an additional 9.25% interest in the Ramu Nickel Mine at market value, which if exercised, would take the Company's interest to 20.55%.
+Once the operating debt is repaid, the Company will receive 35% of its share of the mine's operating surpluses, with the remaining 65% used to repay the non-recourse construction debt and related interest.
+Furthermore, once the Company's nonrecourse construction debt is repaid, which can be repaid at anytime in its entirety without penalty, the Company's participatory share of the Ramu Nickel Mine will automatically increase from 8.56% to 11.3% and the Company will begin receiving 100% of its share of the mine's operating surpluses on a monthly basis.

-The amount classified as current represents that portion of the loan expected to become repayable within 12 months of year end.
+The amount classified as current represents the expected operating surplus less interest that is expected to be applied to repay the non-recourse debt over the next twelve months.
 The borrowings, under the operating debt and construction debt, bear an interest rate of 5.05% annually.